 - Sift Your Flour: If you have time, sift your dry ingredients together.
 This helps to keep the batter light and fluffy

-- Get the Griddle Temp Right: After experimenting, I have found the best Blackstone temp for pancakes is medium heat, around 350-375° F. Use an infrared themometer to ensure proper temperature for best results.
+- Get the Griddle Temp Right: After experimenting, I have found the best Blackstone temp for pancakes is medium-low heat, around 350-375° F. I've found below 350°F gives you gummy pancakes, and higher than 375°F leads to burning on the outside before the center is cooked.
+Use an infrared thermometer to ensure proper temperature for best results.

 - Mix Up Your Flavors: For Blackstone Blueberry Pancakes, add 1 tablespoon of thawed frozen blueberries on top of each pancake as soon as they are added to the griddle.
 For Chocolate Chip Pancakes, add 2 tablespoons of chocolate chips.
 Proceed as directed.